 A 2-level response in either notrump or a major is highly invitational but not forcing.
 The opener should strive to find a reason to bid but is not obligated do so.

-All 3-level responses, except 3NT, are natural and forcing.
+All 3-level suit responses are natural and forcing.
 Responder has an opening hand and wants to be in game.

 I can't tell you that this is a popular agreement as there are many uses for an opening 2 call, but it is useful with a strong club bidding system, and is similar to the 2 call, making it consistent with that bid and easy to remember.